-Guide to the typical expenses and Tbilisi cost of living, including some example budgets.
+This is a guide to the typical cost of living expenses in Tbilisi, including some example budgets.

 Looking at the cost of living index, out of 100, here are some broad comparisons: